The big food industry always tries to convince you that processed food is the only real food. But, the reality is somewhat very different.

 Pacific Coast Farmers’ Market Association is connecting San Francisco Bay Area communities with California local farmers.

-Further, it turning energetic students into healthy-eating advocates that sell locally-grown fruits and vegetables.
+Further, it is turning energetic students into healthy-eating advocates that sell locally-grown fruits and vegetables.

 Eat Real Certified main aim is to work as a health advocate to improve and bring transparency in the food system.

-Farmer Market Finder by the Ecology Center is built to find markets near you.
-It is an open-air marketplace where California farmers bring fresh locally grown fruits and vegetables to sell directly to consumers.
+Farmer Market Finder, support by Ecology Center, is built to find markets near you.
+It is an open-air marketplace where California farmers bring fresh, locally grown fruits and vegetables to sell directly to consumers.

 Local Harvest is another search engine to search for Farmers’ markets who gather in one place to sell their product to the public.